AlpAydinoglu/cdesign/README.md

 `pathlcp`, `PenBMI`, `pathlcp` will need to be in the MATLAB path for the examples to run correctly.

 ## Functionality
-The library can be used to design controllers for systems of the form \xdot
+The library can be used to design contact-aware controllers for linear complementarity systems (requires YALMIP and PenBMI).

+The designed controller can be tested on the linear complementarity system (recommended as a sanity check).
+The code can be used to evaluate the dynamics of any linear complementarity model as long as the P-matrix assumption holds.

+The designed controller can be tested on the nonlinear complementarity system model.

+## Examples
+`acrobot`: Controller design and its implementation on an acrobot with soft joint limits

+`cartpole`: Controller design and its implementation on a cartpole with soft walls

+`partial_feedback`: Controller design and its implementation on a model with a cartpole and two carts, where the cart in the middle is not observed